 How You Study

-It is recognised that students require considerable support if they are to become independent researchers.
-First year students are therefore required to follow a fairly structured pattern of activity during which their progress can be monitored and encouraged.
-Throughout their studies students are allocated two supervisors and the emphasis is on providing whatever training students require.
+The School aims to provide considerable support to enable you to become an independent researcher.
+You are required to follow a structured pattern of activity during which your progress can be monitored and encouraged.
+You are allocated two supervisors and the emphasis is on providing whatever training you may require.

-As a research student you usually have two internal supervisors with specialist knowledge of their subject areas and regular meetings with them for advice, monitoring and other support.
+As a research student you usually have two internal supervisors with specialist knowledge of their subject areas and you can attend regular meetings with them for advice, monitoring and other support.
 Where appropriate, additional advisors may also be utilised.
-Research students also get the opportunity to contribute to the School’s internal seminar series and may also be able to contribute to teaching.
+You also have the opportunity to contribute to the School’s internal seminar series and may also be able to contribute to teaching.